ovcharovcoder/avif-preview/README.md

 2. Search for **Avif Preview** and click **Install**.

 To preview an AVIF image:

 - Right-click on any file with the `.avif` extension in the Explorer panel.
 - Select **Open AVIF Preview** from the context menu.

+This opens the image in a dedicated panel with full interactive features.

 ---